menu

 Demographics

 The people who call Pointe a la Hache home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pointe a la Hache residents report their race to be Black or African-American.
+The greatest number of Pointe a la Hache residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Pointe a la Hache include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Pointe a la Hache is English.
 Other important languages spoken here include Italian and African languages.